 They found that participants who used second- and third-person pronouns performed the task significantly better than those who used first-person pronouns.
 Pronoun use also impacted how the participants managed their emotions.
 Those using second- and third-person pronouns were less emotionally distressed both before and after the task than those who used first-person pronouns—and they appraised future anxiety-provoking situations as more challenging than threatening.

 By using second- and third-person pronouns as opposed to first-person pronouns, the participants created psychological distance, removing themselves from the stressful situation by referring to their self as an "other," a technique used in several psychological therapies such as Accelerated Experiential Dynamic Psychotherapy (AEDP) and NLP.
 Creating psychological distance from an anxiety-producing or stressful event allows us to manage our anxiety and distressing feelings more efficiently, and to reduce the detrimental impact of such feelings on our behavior.

 I describe a similar technique in this article in this article about managing emotional pain, which is based on the work of the same researchers.
 However, this series of studies demonstrates its application to something we all do before stressful and distressing events—self-talk.

 Editing our internal monologues does take some getting used to, but when we face tasks or events that are especially anxiety-provoking, using second- and third-person pronouns could give us an edge.

-For more examples of how to use psychological distancing techniques, check out Emotional First Aid: Practical Strategies for Treating Failure, Rejection, Guilt, and Other Everyday Psychological Injuries (Hudson Street Press, 2013).
+For more examples of how to use psychological distancing techniques, check out Emotional First Aid: Healing Rejection, Guilt, Failure and Other Everyday Hurts (Plume, 2014).